LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/mapping/index.md

 <!-- //TODO: link to objects page in JS textbook will need to update when JS added to this book-->

-With all of the flexibility of the `map()` function, we need to ensure it renders the correct element. `map()` works with [key-value pairs](https://education.launchcode.org/intro-to-professional-web-dev/chapters/objects-and-math/background.html).
+With all of the flexibility of the `map()` function, we need to ensure it renders the correct element. `map()` works with key-value-pairs.

 The key becomes a value's unique id that React associates with its component.
 This helps prevent values being mixed up between components.
 This unique id is crucial if the items in your array can move, be inserted into other components, or even deleted.